A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Introduction

 When it comes to considering worker-related constraints, i.e. the FJSSP-W, the benchmarking landscape becomes even more scattered.
-There is neither a commonly accepted set of FJSSP-W instances nor a standardized method for creating FJSSP-W test instances.
-Instead, researchers often develop test problem instances independently~\cite{ gnanavelbabu_simulation-based_2021,luo_distributed_2022} or rely on solitary problem representations from the real world~\cite{gong2020hybrid,gong2020energy}.
-The lack of standardization complicates benchmarking principles such as comparability and reproducibility, as documentation may be incomplete or not all aspects of the real-world problem are disclosed.
+There is neither a commonly accepted set of test instances nor a standardized method for creating such instances.
+Instead, researchers often develop test instances independently~\cite{ gnanavelbabu_simulation-based_2021,luo_distributed_2022} or rely on solitary problem representations from the real world~\cite{gong2020hybrid,gong2020energy}.
+This lack of standardization undermines core benchmarking principles such as comparability and reproducibility, as documentation is often incomplete or key real‑world problem details remain undisclosed.
+It also hinders the integration of uncertainties into problem instances.
+Systematically incorporating stochastic processing times, machine failures, or random job arrivals~\cite{dauzere-peres_flexible_2024} requires a reliable set of noise‑free base instances to assess relative performance.
+Moreover, the corresponding uncertainty models must be designed in a replicable manner.

-Consequently, this paper presents a benchmark environment that summarizes a comprehensive collection of problem instances for both the FJSSP as well as the FJSSP-W and allows for a systematic assessment of corresponding solvers.
-To this end, those FJSSP instances from the collections of~\cite{behnke_test_2012} and~\cite{dauzere-peres_flexible_2024} are selected that fulfill the FJSSP definition and must not be assigned to more specialized problem classes (i.e. parallel machines, or flow store scheduling problems, cf. Fig.~\ref{fig:schedulingTax}).
-Such FJSSP instances are then extended to FJSSP-W instances.
-Through the traceable modification, the increase in complexity between the problem classes and its effects on algorithm performance can be better understood.

-The benchmark environment represents an open-access platform for the performance evaluation and comparison of scheduling algorithms for the problem classes mentioned.
-By specifying standardized test criteria and termination conditions, benchmarking can be guaranteed to be as harmonized as possible.
-This is accompanied by a coherent visualization of the benchmarking results.
-The platform will affect the relative performance assessments of state-of-the-art solvers and be useful for the selection of solvers for specific problem classes.
-Additionally, it supports the development of algorithms for specific problem characteristics, such as particularly high flexibilities in the production environment, through optional user-specific filtering based on the characteristics of the provided benchmark instances.
-By selecting a smaller number of representative instances for a particular problem property, algorithmic developments can be tested repeatedly with less computational effort before they have to be applied to the entirety of the instances.